 Edinburgh features a number of spectacular historical attractions; all within a short distance from each other.
 The Edinburgh Castle is an 11thcentury fortress, which makes up the Edinburgh city skyline, and offers breathtaking city views from the top.
 Nearby, you can also find Princes Street Gardens, the Scottish National Gallery and a range of popular museums.

 Across the city, the home of the fire festival, Calton Hill, also offers a panoramic view of Edinburgh and all its attractions.
 A similar peak can be found at Arthur’s Seat, which also features running and hiking trails.

 If you are staying in the heart of the city, make sure to explore the old town, a bustling area filled with historical buildings and attractions; and home to many popular pubs and restaurants.
 Nearby, you can also find Princes Street, the major shopping district of Edinburgh.

 The Samhuinn Fire Festival is an annual Halloween celebration that takes place on the 31st of October, 2023.

 Plan ahead: Book your perfect trip with our United Kingdom travel guide and destination information.
 Does United Kingdom require a visa?
 Check the visa requirements before you get caught up during your travel.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in United Kingdom?
 Make use of technology.
 There’s an app for everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Samhuinn Fire Parade 2021 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Samhuinn Fire Parade 2023 using the map below!